jmpfar/bitgrep/README.md

 # bitgrep

 It's grep for data types.
-Ever found yourself looking for a specific double value/range in a heap of binary files?
+Ever found yourself looking for a specific numerical value/range in a heap of binary files?

 Now you can!